bmatsuo/lark/docs/getting_started.md

 executable and install it under a directory listed in your PATH environment variable.

+Instead installing of a stable release, the latest (unstable) version of lark can be installed on the command line using `go get`.

+    # this is not recommended for most users
+    go get github.com/bmatsuo/lark/cmd/lark

 This will give you everything you need to run tasks with Lark.
 The Lua interpreter is included in the Lark binary and does not need to be installed separately.